National Redress Scheme: Procedure and amount of redress payment

-Survivors of institutional child sexual abuse can apply for redress by calling the NRS to request an application form be mailed to their nominated address or they can create a myGov account to complete the form on-line.
+Survivors of institutional child sexual abuse can apply for redress by calling the NRS to request an application form be posted to their nominated address or they can create a myGov account to complete the form on-line.
 The applicant is required to fill-in details of the assault, the assailant(s), and the institution(s).
 A further one-and-a-half-page space is allotted to “describe the impact of sexual abuse across your life”.
 The process does not involve face-to-face assessment meetings.

 This application is assessed using the "reasonable likelihood" as its burden of proof, a lower burden of proof when compared to a civil case in a court of law which requires a "balance of probabilities", which is much harder to prove.

 If an application is accepted, then the amount of a redress payment is calculated by an Independent Decision Maker under an Assessment Framework that sets out the maximum amounts for components of redress as follows: